-In October 2017, The Center on Aging and Disability Policy at Mount Saint Mary College was awarded a 3-year grant by the New York State Developmental Disabilities Planning Council (NYS DDPC) to provide Mindfulness-Based Stress Reduction (MBSR) training to family members who are providing care to individuals with developmental and intellectual disabilities.
-As a result of this funding support, the “ProActive Caring Program” was developed.
+In October 2017, the Center on Aging and Disability Policy at Mount Saint Mary College was awarded a 3-year grant by the New York State Developmental Disabilities Planning Council (NYS DDPC) to provide Mindfulness-Based Stress Reduction (MBSR) training to family members who are providing care to individuals with developmental and intellectual disabilities.
+As a result of this funding support, the ProActive Caring program was developed.

 faculty, staff, and independent contractors affiliated with the Center on Aging and Disability Policy at Mount Saint Mary College in Newburgh, NY; individual practitioners; and staff, advocates and self-advocates of community-based agencies throughout New York State, including Parent Network of Western New York (PNWNY) in Buffalo, the Arc Lexington, the Center for Spectrum Studies, Independent Living, Inc, in Newburgh, Putnam Independent Living Services, Hudson

 Reduction (MBSR) and Positive Adult Development (PAD) programs developed at the Vanderbilt Kennedy Center for Excellence in Developmental Disabilities (UCEDD) at Vanderbilt University, the ProActive Caring team implemented a pilot program in partnership with family caregivers and agencies and organizations in the Hudson Valley and the Capital District.
 In the second year, Train-the-Trainer sessions were conducted for additional family caregivers and agency/organization staff so that the ProActive Caring stress reduction training could be offered in local communities across New York State.
 Finally, in the third year, the ProActive Caring e-Manual was developed in collaboration with Mindy Scirri, Ph.D., and Theresa Drum

-We would especially like to thank the New York State Developmental Disabilities Planning Council (NYS-DDPC) for funding a Caregiver Support Program focused on Mindfulness Based Stress Reduction.
+We would like to thank the New York State Developmental Disabilities Planning Council (NYS-DDPC) for funding a Caregiver Support Program focused on Mindfulness Based Stress Reduction (MBSR).
 Most support programs for family caregivers center on the needs of individuals for whom they are caring, rather than on the needs of the caregivers themselves.
 It is a tribute to New York State that the DDPC